All Episodes

 The teacher had a note, and I'm doing this from memory now.

-The teacher wrote a note on Romney's report card to his parents that Mitt is doing fairly well, he's acquitting himself fairly well, and is on the way to establishing himself as a good citizen.
+The teacher wrote a note on Romney's report card to his parents that Mitt is doing fairly well, is acquitting himself fairly well, and is on the way to establishing himself as a good citizen.

-Yeah, absolutely uncool.
+How old-fashioned, absolutely uncool.

-How screwball.
+How screwball!

-How I mean, whoa, that's on the way to acquitting himself as a good citizen.
+How, I mean, whoa, that's on the way to acquitting himself as a good citizen.

-That's what the schools used to be about is to prepare you to become a more responsible citizen.
+That's what the schools used to be about: is to prepare you to become a more responsible citizen.

 That's what it said.

-He is knit is a more responsible citizen this year.
+Mitt is a more responsible citizen this year.

-That's what the schools that's what education used to be about at the secondary level.
+That's what the schools, that's what education used to be about at the secondary level.

 But apparently, apparently, folks, unbeknownst to the teacher that wrote that note, somebody was teaching Romney how to kill guys' wives when he later on became an adult.

-Here's the full teacher quote.
+Here's the full teacher quote: Mitt is doing well.

 He's a more responsible citizen this year.

-Yeah, that my teachers used to write stuff like that on their well, except I wasn't headed in the direction of being a good citizen.
+Yeah, my teachers used to write stuff like that on their, well, except I wasn't headed in the direction of being a good citizen, but they used to write stuff like that.

-To my dad, the principal teacher they were a boss everybody with authority over me.
+To my dad, the principal, the teacher, they were a boss.

-They were always right no matter what.
+They were always right, no matter what.

-Becoming a more responsible citizen.
+He's on the way, becoming a more responsible citizen.

 How uncool.

-Here's Martin in Miami.
+Okay, here's Martin in Miami.

-Martin, I'm glad you uh called.
+Martin, I'm glad you called.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.

-Thank you, Ross.
+Thank you, Rush.

 Thank you very much, sir.

-Uh I'm a proud born American, Cuban descent.
+I'm a proud born American, Cuban descent.

 I got her hooked on you back with the Ilian Gonzalez.